DirPA: Addressing Prior Shift in Imbalanced Few-shot Crop-type Classification: Results

 \item[Slovakia] For fine-grained classification in Slovakia (\cref{tab:results_SK_lv6}), adding Dirichlet priors to \gls{gl:ce} leads to a marked improvement in kappa and accuracy for $k\geq5$, with $5$- and $10$-shot tasks showing superiority across all three metrics.
 When paired with \gls{gl:fl}, \gls{gl:dirpa} outperforms the standard \gls{gl:fl} baseline for every few-shot scenario in terms of kappa and accuracy, while also achieving higher F1-scores for $5$-, $10$-, and $20$-shot.
 On broader parent-level crop types (\cref{tab:results_SK_lv3}), adding Dirichlet prior augmentation consistently achieves higher accuracies and F1-scores, except for \gls{gl:ce} in the $10$-shot benchmark, where it matches its baseline.

 \item[Slovenia] Adding prior augmentation consistently improves both Cohen's kappa and accuracy for all few-shot scenarios, regardless of the loss function used (\cref{tab:results_SI_lv6}).
 Furthermore, for $k \in \{1, 5, 20\}$, it either improves or matches ($20$-shot \gls{gl:ce}) the F1-scores.
-For the $10$- and $100$-shot scenario, \gls{gl:dirpa} falls slightly behind the baselines, showing a marginally lower F1-score of \num{5}\% or \num{12}\% when incorporated with \gls{gl:ce} and \num{8}\% or \num{10}\% when added to \gls{gl:fl}.
+For the $10$- and $100$-shot scenario, \gls{gl:dirpa} falls slightly behind the baselines, showing a marginally lower F1-score of \num{8}\% or \num{12}\% when incorporated with \gls{gl:ce} and \num{5}\% or \num{14}\% when added to \gls{gl:fl}.
 This performance advantage is even more pronounced for parent-level classes (\cref{tab:results_SI_lv3}), where \gls{gl:dirpa} consistently achieves higher accuracies and F1-scores across all few-shot tasks and loss functions.

-\item[Spain] For few-shot classification in Spain (\cref{tab:results_ES}), incorporating prior augmentation with \gls{gl:ce} results in consistent---and most often substantial---improvements across all metrics for both \gls{gl:hcat} levels.
+\item[Spain] For few-shot classification in Spain (\cref{tab:results_ES}), incorporating prior augmentation with \gls{gl:ce} results in consistent---and most often substantial---improvements across all three metrics for both \gls{gl:hcat} levels.
+The sole exception is $5$-shot F1, where the decline is negligible at just \num{2}\%.
 In contrast, when paired with \gls{gl:fl}, \gls{gl:dirpa} shows less consistent gains, particularly regarding F1-scores.
-However, for $1$-, $5$-, and $20$-shot, it substantially enhances both kappa and accuracy for \gls{gl:hcat} level \num{6} (\cref{tab:results_ES_lv6}).
-In the $20$-shot scenario, \gls{gl:dirpa} demonstrates superiority over its \gls{gl:fl} baseline across all metrics.
-In contrast to other countries, the \gls{gl:fl} \gls{gl:dirpa} combination appears less effective for parent-level classes (\cref{tab:results_ES_lv3}), where improvements are confined to the $1$- and $20$-shot benchmarks.
+However, for $1$-, $5$-, and $20$-shot, it substantially enhances both kappa and accuracy for \gls{gl:hcat} level \num{6} (\cf \cref{tab:results_ES_lv6}).
+In the $20$-shot scenario, \gls{gl:dirpa} demonstrates superiority over its \gls{gl:fl} baseline across all three metrics.
+Notably, in contrast to other countries, the combination of \gls{gl:fl} and \gls{gl:dirpa} appears less effective for parent-level classes (\cref{tab:results_ES_lv3}), where accuracy and F1-score improvements are confined to the $1$- and $20$-shot benchmarks.

+\item[\gls{gl:ce} \gls{gl:ros}] Regarding Cohen's kappa and accuracy, \gls{gl:ce} \gls{gl:dirpa} outperforms random oversampling in most cases, with the latter often falling below the \gls{gl:ce} baseline.
+Random oversampling achieves its strongest results when measured in F1-score, outperforming other methods at \gls{gl:hcat} level \num{6} in Latvia for $1$- and $5$-shot (\cref{tab:results_LV_lv6}) and Lithuania for $10$- and $100$-shot (\cref{tab:results_LT_lv6}).
+For $1$-shot in Slovakia it even shows superior performance across all metrics (\cref{tab:results_SK_lv6}).
+Additional gains are observed at the parent level in Belgium for $1$- and $10$-shot (\cref{tab:results_BE_lv3}) and Portugal for $1$-shot (\cref{tab:results_PT_lv3}) in terms of both accuracy and F1-score.
+However, these results remain limited to specific settings and do not generalize across all metrics or a broader range of scenarios.